 – Surplus Warrior Marketing Plan

-There are specific steps one must take in this business, and Spencer has done a great job walking students step by step through this process.
+There are specific steps one must take in this business, and Spencer, I feel has done a good job walking students step by step through this process.
 He’s created a very specific checklist of what to do and the order in which to do it.

-All you have to do it follow the steps.
+All you have to do is follow the steps.

 Surplus Funds FAQ